 The wastewater system assets acquired by the GNHWPCA included: the East Shore Wastewater Treatment Plant, located in New Haven; 30 pump stations; a collection system of approximately 560 miles of sanitary and combined sewers; and machinery and equipment.
-The system provides wastewater treatment services to approximately 50,000 customers.
+The system provides wastewater treatment services to approximately 50,000 customers throughout the four communities.